15+ Upcycle Ideas For Your Garden

 2. Turn Mushroom Containers Into Planters

-Similar to styrofoam cups, you can upcycle the styrofoam containers that mushrooms come in (or you can just grow your own mushrooms).
+Similar to styrofoam cups, you can upcycle the styrofoam containers.
 They make amazing little planters for starting seeds or fitting into a tight space.

 3. Turn Egg Cartons Into Germination Trays